DCMLab/TP3C/README.md

-# TPC corpus - a dataset of tonal pitch-class counts of Western classical music pieces
+# TPC corpus
-Corpus of tonal pitch-class (TPC) counts.
+The TPC corpus is a dataset of tonal pitch-class counts of Western classical music pieces

 If you find errors or want to contribute data to the corpus, see under [Contributions](#Contributions).
 See below how to [cite](#Citation) the dataset.